rtm/js-pick-notation/js-pick-operator.md

 ### Summary of Motivation

-Common property arithmetric operations used in JS are currently overly wordy.
+Common property arithmetic operations used in JS are currently overly wordy.
 This proposal is motivated by the desire to write such operations in a way that is more compact and readable.